rchavarria/rchavarria.github.com/source/_posts/2015-01-17-charla-tecnica-is-tdd-dead.markdown

 ---
 layout: post
-title: "Charla tècnica: Is TDD dead?
+title: "Charla técnica: Is TDD dead?
 Of course not!"
 date: 2015-01-17 17:35
 author: Rubén Chavarría
 comments: true